meau/DACSspace/README.md

 Using the command line navigate to the directory containing the DACSspace repository and run `single-level.py` to execute the script.

+The script will create a list of evaluated resources in a csv file (default is `dacsreport.csv`).

+If you are using Microsoft Excel to view the csv file consult the following links to avoid encoding issues: [Excel 2007](https://www.itg.ias.edu/content/how-import-csv-file-uses-utf-8-character-encoding-0), [Excel 2013](https://www.itg.ias.edu/node/985).

 ## Contributing